isabella232/media-analytics.en-1/help/sdk-implement/end-of-support-faqs.md

 1. Does this end of support impact the SDK for FireTV and AndroidTV?​

    Yes, for FireTV and AndroidTV,  the recommended implementation is to migrate to the Media Analytics Extensions.
 AEP SDK support and Media Analytics Extension support is planned for June 2020.
 For additional information, see [Migrating from the standalone Media SDK to Adobe Launch - Android](https://docs.adobe.com/content/help/en/media-analytics/using/sdk-implement/sdk-to-launch/sdk-to-launch-migration-platforms/sdk-to-launch-migration-android.html).

-1. Do I need to have Launch as a tag management system?
-What if I don't want to use Launch?

-   For mobile, Launch is required to configure the Media Extensions such as the Mobile Services UI.
-In the mobile app use case, it is not used as a tag management system.